-- (a) A retailer shall establish limited-access areas and permit only authorized individuals to enter the retailer limited-access areas. - (b) Authorized individuals include individuals employed by the retailer as well as any outside vendors, contractors, or other individuals conducting business that requires access to the limited-access area. - (c) An individual in the retailer limited-access area who is not employed by the retailer shall be escorted by the licensee's employees at all times within the retailer limited-access area. - (d) An individual who enters the retailer limited-access areas shall be at least 21 years of age. - (e) A retailer shall maintain a log of all authorized individuals who are not employees of the retailer that enter the retailer limited-access area.
-These logs shall be made available to the Bureau upon request. - (f) A retailer shall not receive consideration or compensation for permitting an individual to enter the retailer limited-access area.
+- (a) A retailer shall establish limited-access areas and permit only authorized individuals to enter the limited-access areas. - (b) Authorized individuals include individuals employed by the retailer as well as any outside vendors, contractors, or other individuals conducting business that requires access to the limited-access area. - (c) An individual in the limited-access area who is not employed by the retailer shall be escorted by an employee of the licensee at all times within the limited-access area. - (d) An individual who enters the limited-access area shall be at least 21 years of age. - (e) A retailer shall maintain a log of all authorized individuals who are not employees of the retailer who enter the limited-access area.
+These logs shall be made available to the Bureau upon request. - (f) A retailer shall not receive consideration or compensation for permitting an individual to enter the limited-access area.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26010, 26012, 26070 and 26140, Business and Professions Code.
+Reference: Sections 26070 and 26140, Business and Professions Code.